open-policy-agent/opa/v1/test/compilecases/README.md

 # Compiler conformance corpus

-A YAML corpus of compiler conformance cases: Rego modules in, diagnostics out.
+A YAML corpus of compiler conformance cases: Rego modules in, and either the modules they compile to or the diagnostics compiling them produces.
 Every assertion a case makes is committed here, so a case is complete without a Go counterpart, and a new compiler test can land as YAML only.

 ## Run order